saturnism/spring-on-gcp-gitbook/getting-started/helloworld/cloud-functions.md

 ## Additional Configurations

-By default, Cloud Functions will deploy with the smallest 256MB instance.
-You can specify a larger instance, and configure environment variables with the `gcloud` CLI:
+By default, Cloud Functions will deploy to the smallest 256MB instance.
+You can specify a larger instance and configure environment variables with the `gcloud` CLI:

 ```bash
 gcloud functions deploy helloworld --trigger-http \